Chapter 11

 Luke put his arm around her.

-"You still miss him, don't you?"
+"I know, you still him?"
 Luke said gently, feeling the pain of her loss.

-"You know it's Han, who has to find out what went wrong between the two of you.
+"You know it's Han, who has to realize what went wrong between the two of you.
 Your search will be in vain, if he can't see that and he would humiliate you again.
 I can't let that happen to you, Leia."

 He pulled her closer.